-Despite a disappointing 2018/19 season, Arsenal are still in touching distance of a major title and you can use the best Vegas hero bonus code to bet on the Europa League final next week.
-However, regardless of the result, it’s undeniable that Arsenal need to rebuild with a focus on promoting youth.
+Despite a disappointing 2018/19 season, Arsenal are still in touching distance of a major title and have the Europa League final next week.
+Regardless of the result, it’s undeniable that Arsenal need to rebuild with a focus on promoting youth.

 Promoting from within can be extremely difficult when it comes to a first team manager trying to give youngsters from the youth ranks a chance to get game time.
 When do you take a chance on them — and confirm the hunch that they have what it takes to grow into a player who can make an impact at the very top?
 Every game is important so Unai Emery has to be careful that he doesn’t blood starlets too soon.